ClemensElflein/openmower.de/content/en/docs/Conversion-Guide/2-robot-modification/prepare-the-parts/prepare-mainboard/index.md

 Follow these steps to insert the xCore into the mainboard:
 1. Insert the xCore board into the slot on the mainboard.
 It is approximately a 45 degree angle.
 2. Push the board down until it is flat with the mainboard.
 Make sure the arms on the side engage with the xCore.
-3. Use two screws to secure the xCore board to the mainboard.
-Don't put spacers or anything, otherwise the mainboard will not fit into the mower (at least for the YardForce Classic 500).
+3. Use two screws to secure the xCore board to the mainboard. **Don't put spacers or anything, otherwise the mainboard will not fit into the mower (at least for the YardForce Classic 500).**

-## Step 2.3.4: Insert ESCs and GPS into the Mainboard
+## Step 2.3.4: Insert xESCs and GPS into the Mainboard
 Finally, we can insert the remaining modules into the mainboard.

-Match the pins of the ESCs as well as the GPS board to the corresponding pins on the mainboard.
+Match the pins of the xESCs as well as the GPS board to the corresponding pins on the mainboard.
 Don't worry if some of the ESC pins don't have mating connectors, they are only used for initial firmware upload after the boards are manufactured.

-The resulting board will look similar to this (depending on your mainboard layout):
+The resulting board will look similar to this (example shows a YardForce mainboard):
 ![Finished Mainboard](images/finished-mainboard.jpg)